cyotek/SvnGitMigrate/README.md

 Enter the local folder where the Git repository will be located.

-If you are creating a new repository, ensure the folder is empty the _Use existing repository_ option is unchecked.
+If you are creating a new repository, ensure the folder is empty the **Use existing repository** option is unchecked.

-If you want to append the commits to an existing repository, ensure the folder points to the existing repository and check the _Use existing repository_ option.
+If you want to append the commits to an existing repository, ensure the folder points to the existing repository and check the **Use existing repository option**.
 This can be useful if you are having to build a Git repository from multiple sources, e.g. if a root folder was renamed or moved.

+## Preview

+![Generating an optional preview][step5]

+Click the **Preview** button to display a simplified preview.
+This will scan the revisions and test changed files against inclusion and exclusion patterns, then print a list of all matched files.
+This can be very useful to make sure you have your patterns set right, and also to review file lists in case you see something that needs adding to the exclusions.

+> Note that this isn't bullet proof, for example in my testing
+> it didn't show a large number of files from an initial
+> migration into SVN from SourceSafe.

 ## Migrate

-![Selecting the Git Repository][step5]
+![Selecting the Git Repository][step6]

-Click the Migrate button to start the process.
-For each selected revision, this tool will check that out, sync the contents with the Git repository, then perform a commit.
+Click the **Migrate** button to start the process.
+For each selected revision, this tool will check that out, sync the contents with the Git repository (honoring include/exclude rules), then perform a commit.

 [step1]: res/step1.png
 [step2]: res/step2.png
 [step3]: res/step3.png
 [step4]: res/step4.png
 [step5]: res/step5.png
+[step6]: res/step6.png